vital-ultrasound/ai-echocardiography-for-low-resource-countries/README.md

 See more [here](scripts/learning-pipeline).

 ## Data collection, validation and management
-1. Video data from GE Venue Go GE using Probe 3SC-RS was collected with a Portable Video Recorder.
+1. Video data from GE Venue Go GE and Probe 3SC-RS was collected  with Portable Video Recorder.
 See [more](data).
 2. Creation and verification of annotations with VGG Image Annotator (VIA) software.
 See [more](data/labelling).
 3. Jupyter notebook :notebook: for [data curation, selection and validation](scripts/curation-selection-validation);
 ![fig](docs/figures/data-workflow.png)